Our legal and fiscal details are:

 European Union Registration Number: ROONRC.J13/2691/2020

 Fiscal (VAT) Code: 43195828

-Important note: Please do not make any payment to us without a prior invoice – thank you!
+Note for customers: Please do not make any payment for courses without a prior invoice.
+Thank you!

 - GIMET Terms of Service